If you’re on a low income or benefits and you have pets, you could be entitled to cheap or free vet fees.

 Use our 10-minute Benefits Checker to see if you may be eligible for any of the benefits above.

-If you’re not eligible, our guide to Cheap Pet Insurance may help with your costs.
+If you’re not eligible, our guide to picking the Best Pet Insurance may help with your costs.

 What can I get for my pet?